Amans-2201/Text2SQL_web_app/README.md

 - API Documentation: http://localhost:8000/docs

 ## Usage
+# CREATE A NEW ROLE LIKE chatbot_user with password in postgres & mysql and grant select access to Database and # Tables
 1. Login using the default credentials:
-   - Username: `testuser`
+   - Username: `YOUR_DB_USERNAME`
-   - Password: `password`
+   - Password: `YOUR_DB_PASSWORD`

 2. Ask questions about your data in natural language:
    - "Show me all sales"